zyth0s/bench_density_gradient_wfn/README.md

     If speed equals this stays.

-INIT: declare variables at the beginning in all implementations
+DONE: declare variables at the beginning in all implementations
       to see if they catch up with Fortran.
       Already made Rust faster than C++.
 Differences between compiled languages should be due to implementation differences.

 TODO: try with a large system

-TODO: link to LAPACK with ndalgebra-linalg in Rust library.

-TODO: link to LAPACK in the Fortran library.